 We tend to think of sleep as a time when the mind and body shut down where in reality, sleep is an active period in which a lot of important processing, restoration, and strengthening occurs.
 There is a symbiotic relationship between sleep and your goals.

-Benefits of Sleeping?
+Benefits of Sleeping

 - Heart and Cardiovascular Health lack of sleep has been associated with worsening of blood pressure and cholesterol, which are risk factors for heart disease and stroke.